 - Shades.
 With an average of 300 sunny days a year, it's worth investing in a solid pair of shades to keep your eyes cool and comfortable.

-Summer in Portugal can be steamy, so it’s really important to pack well.
-There’s very little chance of rain during July and August, so unless you’re visiting the mountains, you can leave your waterproofs at home.
-Here are a few must-have holiday pieces that will help you beat the heat…
+Summer in Portugal can be steamy, so it's critical to pack well.
+There's almost no rain during July and August, so unless you're visiting the mountains, you can leave your waterproofs at home.
+Pack light clothing and get your straw hat.
+Here are a few must-have holiday pieces that will help you beat the heat...

 - Tops.
 Light-coloured, loose-fitting tees and cami tops are solid summer staples.
 Shoulder-bearing garments are frowned upon inside Portugal's religious sites, so don't forget to bring a shawl.